A Boxed Context is a collection of context entries, presented in the form of a table, followed by a final result expression.

 In the case of BusinessKnowledgeModel elements, parameters are used to pass input values supplied by the invoking element.
 The BKM's decision logic is evaluated using the input parameters and the result is returned to the invoking element.
 By default, a BKM element is created with two input parameters, 'Input 1' and 'Input 2'.

-Click on the icon in the toolbar of the DMN Expression editor window to display the 'Edit Parameters' window.
+Click on the icon in the toolbar of the DMN Expression window to display the 'Edit Parameters' window.

 Here you can change the parameter names, set their data types, create additional parameters or delete existing ones.